 Under the Betternet FAQ page, they claim to now be using a proprietary VPN protocol called “Catapult Hydra” – which I have never heard of before.
 Here’s the explanation from their website:

-Catapult Hydra uses different algorithms to establish the VPN tunnel, perform authentication, establish client connections and exchange the payload data inside the tunnel.
+Catapult Hydra uses different algorithms to establish the VPN tunnel, perform authentication, establish client connections, and exchange the payload data inside the tunnel.
+This results in significant performance advantages such as:

 I would strongly recommend avoiding the Catapult Hydra protocol, and therefore Betternet VPN service, for the following reasons: